musiyenko/url_checker.py/README.md

 # Url checker

-A python script which calls a list of urls and filters out existing ones (not 404).
+A python script which calls a list of urls and filters out urls by status code.